shubhamjain15/TX-SELECT/readme.md

     git clone https://github.com/shubhamjain15/TX-SELECT.git
     ```

-2.  **Download data**: Download required data
+2.  **Download data**: Download required data from:
-    from:<https://doi.org/10.18738/T8/FWJVKW> and save it within the
+    <https://doi.org/10.18738/T8/FWJVKW> and save it within the current
-    current working directory in folder name “data”.
-All GIS data from
+    working directory in folder name “data”.
+All GIS data from the Texas
-    the Texas Data Repository can be saved in the sub-folder “GIS” and
+    Data Repository can be saved in the sub-folder “GIS” and all tables
-    all tables from GITHUB can be saved in the sub-folder “tables” to
+    from GITHUB can be saved in the sub-folder “tables” to run the code
-    run the code directly.
+    directly.

-3.  **Run R code**: Run R scripts in the order as listed in ’file
+3.  **Run R code**: Run R scripts in the order as listed in
-    descriptions `run_file.R`.
+    `run_file.R`.